h-havenga/jekyll/_posts/2017-11-01-languages.md

 ---
 layout: post
-title:  "Languages, there's more to it then English"
+title:  "Language, there's more to it then English"
 date:   2017-11-10 12:43:29 +0200
 categories: German language
 ---